Mirkazemi/CollaborativeCoding/GitTutorial.md

 ### Tracking the files
 Before going to the next step, we need to know the meaning of **tracked** and **untracked** files in a repository.
 The tracked files are those one for which you have a snapshot from the last changes.
 The untracked one are the files that have been edited but the last changes have not been tracked by Git.
 So if we create a new file (not an empty file) it is an untracked file until we ask the repository to record a snapshot of the file.
 Let's try it.
 We create a file, for example a Hello World python script and check how Git recognizes this file.

+You can ask Git to basically ignore some file for tracking using a list file names in '.gitignore' file.
+Which files should not be tracked?
+The rule of thumb is that we are interested in tracking the files which are written by human (e.g. source codes) and not by a computer.
+For example, your code generate some files (e.g. results of a calculation).
+It is better to add the name of those file to '.gitignore' file.

 Creating the file:
 ```console
 $ echo "print(f'Hello World')" > helloworld.py